 How will my current video sources look on a 4K TV?

 Don't worry if you don't have access to any 4K video sources right away.
-All 4K TVs include built-in 4K upconversion, also called "upscaling," which takes the video signals from your Blu-ray player, satellite or cable TV box, or game console, and makes them fill the 4-times greater pixel count of the 4K screen.
+All 4K TVs include built-in 4K upconversion, also called "upscaling," which takes the video signals from your Blu-ray or DVD player, satellite or cable TV box, or game console, and makes them fill the 4-times greater pixel count of the 4K screen.